ZhiyongJing/algorithm/src/main/resources/interview/tech/Behavior_Question/BQ案例.md

 #### A time you were driving toward a goal and realized more than half way in that it may not be the best goal

+- This relates with “Deliver Results”

+> **Situation:**
+> When I’m in blackrock, one time, there is one samll project assign to me.
+We have a legacy project that running in sql server, we need to convert it int pysthon and pyspark version in hdfs.
+>
+> **Task:**
+> The project is convert the sql procedure into a spark  hive version. these four sql procedure process based on the sales data to generate the sales report.
+>
+> **Action:**
+> After i took the action, I sitting with the legacy owner, talk the details, make sure understand it.
+Then I thought I can finish it in oen month. after meeting, I start creat the tickets then start working on it.
+When I ‘m working on it, There ar a lot of join on the sql procedure to generate the data step by step, so I need to make sure on each step, I got the same result like t he sq procedure.
+I’ mruning everything in tst, somtimes I found the result are different, somre of reasons are the logic are different, and some of reasons is some one changed sale data. after one month, I only got half of them done.
+>
+> **Result:**
+>  I talked with the manager, I admit I can not get it done.
+I need one guys to works with me. finnaly I got it done in two month.
+I leanred how to update the goal ,and how to ask for help if I’m in the trouble, and how to resovle the blockers.

 #### A goal you set that took a long time to achieve/are still working towards

+- This relates with “Deliver Results”

+> **Situation:**
+> we are having a new dirstribute computing platform, the project is using airflow and runign process on hdfs.
+>
+> **Task:**
+> there are alot of legacy system, in blackrock, like FTP server to load data into hdfs, sql process to generat the report,
+>  spring batch process running with cron jobs,  I need to migrate the prcess to make sure they can run on afirow.
+>
+> **Action:**
+> This is long project, In the beginning , I work with team, bsed on the priority, the project is dviedned into 4 phase, each phase will take half year, in befingning, I took the respornbilit to build the utilitys funcitons to makse sure we can support all the system,  sql, bash, python, .  we have the memting twick in one week, give theu update make usre we are not delay on each process.
+>
+> **Result:**
+> we have done haof of the process. and still working on it. with new airflow platform , it’s eality to manage all computign procsse, and process is runing faster on hdfs with spark,  I also learned how to dilever the reslt if it’s too big, and how to arrange the prioprit byu working with teammate.

 #### A time you delivered a project under a tight deadline

+This relates with “Deliver Results”

+> **Situation:**
+> Recently, I need to work with another two senior devlopers to sync data from azure clound into our snowlake, this is a poc story that I need to make sure that the soulution is doable and we need to presnet the process in the 3 weeks,
+>
+> **Task:**
+> When I got asisgned, I immeditally scheduled meeting with antoehr two developers, in meeitng, I sugegest , since the process  need to pull data from the azure api, and load the data into the process, I’m good with api, so I took make sure that I ‘m albe to call api to pull the data, deveoper A will clean the data, the developer b will create the metadata in snowflake.’
+>
+> **Action:**
+> I started work on the api, since there is a previous java version api to call the api, I talked with the prduct owner, figure out hte security issue and all the details api.
+I also provode the fake data to developer A make sure I’m not stopping his works. in daily stand up meitn,g we show the process.
+>
+> **Result:**
+> After two weeks, me an team deliver the data into snowflake, the process can sync the 33 tables data into snowflake, and each tablke contains 100 columns.
+I aslo learn and impove my cabalility to collabrate with tema mate in short time and how t o continue my work and don’t block other’s works.